-Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "PFLT."
+We intend to apply to have our common stock approved for listing on the NASDAQ Global Select Market under the symbol "PFLT."

 We have agreed, with exceptions, not to sell or transfer any common stock for 180 days after the date of this prospectus without first obtaining the written consent of the Representatives.